zhangtaolab/DNALLM/README.md

 ## 🛠️ Installation

 ### Prerequisites
-- Python 3.10 or higher
+- Python 3.10 or higher (Python 3.12 recommended)
 - Git
 - CUDA-compatible GPU (optional, for GPU acceleration)
+- **Environment Manager**: Choose one of the following:
+  - Python venv (built-in)
+  - Conda/Miniconda (recommended for scientific computing)

 ### Quick Installation with uv (Recommended)